Solar energy can transform your life, but it’s important not to overbuy. How do you choose the right number of solar panels for your home?

 On average, solar energy costs around $2.50 per kWh and each panel can produce around 290 kWh per day.
 Your own energy usage goals and the local conditions here in Las Vegas will determine how many panels you need.
 In this article, we will cover some of the factors you should consider when calculating how many solar panels you will need.

 How Many Solar Panels Are Needed to Power an Average House?

 When it comes to generating solar energy for your home, the most important factor to consider is the number of kilowatt (kWh) hours of electricity that you use in a year.
 According to the U.S. Energy Information Administration, the average home consumes about 10,972 kWh per year.
 This kind of usage would require somewhere between 28 to 34 solar panels to power the average home.
 However, you might choose to offset only part of your energy usage, which would require fewer solar panels.

 How Many Solar Panels Do I Need?

-Of course, there are some factors that will make every home a little different when it comes to the number of panels needed.
-Here are some things to keep in mind when you analyze your home:
+If you’re asking yourself, “How many solar panels do I need?” you’re not alone.
+There are some factors that will make every home a little different when it comes to the number of panels they require.
+Here are some things to keep in mind when determining the size of your solar array.

 - Roof size